• Skip to primary navigation

 Instructions

-• In a mixing bowl, crack and whisk together the eggs, green onions, soy sauce and sesame oil together until smooth for about 30 seconds.
-Do not overmix.
+• In a medium-size bowl, beat eggs, green onions, regular soy sauce and sesame oil together until smooth for about 30 seconds.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!